-Below the modeling time period, the user can see the program's annual energy usage estimate for the geothermal system.
+Below the length or area of the system, the user can see the program's annual energy usage estimate for the geothermal system.
 Results are listed in 'heating', 'cooling' and 'total' columns for ease of review.

 Energy usage is divided up into the following constituent parts: